SamMast/TDD_LootChecker/README.md

 ### Testing:

-- Running testing with Jest
+- Running all testing with Jest

 ![Image 1](testing.png)